-Hashem Ghazzawi, Business Development Manager
+Hashem Ghazzawi, Account Manager

-From the day of my interview I felt that Rapita is the place I want to work in, and the staff here are the people I want to spend most of my daytime with.
+From the day of my interview, I felt that Rapita is the place I want to work, and the staff here are the people I want to spend most of my daytime with.
 Rapita feels like a family and everyone here is happy to help each other, even across different departments.
 This is why spending a day in the office is part of the recruitment process – this gives you a feel of what you can expect if you join us.
-The work environment here is results-oriented, while being relaxed.
+The work environment here is results-oriented while being relaxed.
 This unlikely combination is thanks to the company’s blame-free culture – it’s always about moving forward – and the fact that your line manager is also your colleague, whom you work with day-to-day.

 If you'd like to work in a friendly company with cutting-edge technologies and flexible working hours, Rapita is the place for you.